skander-marnissi/tdd-workshop/documentation.md

 ## Mocking

 ### General guidelines
-- Use a shared directory containing a `BaseMock` abstract class, implemented for each specific mock needed during testing.
+- Use `pytest-mock` to mock method behaviors or responses.
-- Avoid defining mocks directly in test files; use a dedicated file for mock definitions.
+- Use a `BaseMock` abstract class, implemented for each specific mock needed during testing.
-- Use `unittest.mock` to mock method behaviors or responses.
+- Centralize all mocked data samples in a `mock_data.py` data file.
-- Centralize all mocked data in a `Mocks` data file.
+- Centralize all mock fixtures in `conftest.py` data file.

 ### Mocking third-party systems
 - Mock API responses using `request_mock` fixtures to simulate external system behavior.